 Stephanie knew that, now, she had goofed.

-"An 'Instant-what'??"
-Theresa said, scrunching up her face --being
+"An 'Instant'-what??"
+Theresa said, scrunching up her face -- quite

 "Not 'instant,' 'Instagram.'
 It's a type of social media platform in

 "Social media?"
 Theresa

 "Wait, back up.
 An Instagram model models on the Internet."

 "The Internet is like a super highway or network on the computer

 "What's a computer?" interrupted Theresa.